 - LEEP, short for loop electrosurgical excision procedure

 - Conization, or cone biopsy may also be a possible treatment

 - Laser is not as widely used today due to its high cost, lack of availability, and lack of doctors with appropriate training.
 That is why LEEP is more common in the treatment of cervical dysplasia.

 Some doctors even recommend no treatment at all, since mild abnormal cell changes may resolve without treatment.
 The health care provider may just monitor the cervix by either doing a colposcopy, repeat Pap testing, or a test for HPV to control this condition.

 Vitamins that might help are beta-carotene, folic acid and selenium, so you should make sure you are getting plenty of those.
 The vitamins do not cure the dysplasia but aid your immune system and help keep the cells from turning cancerous.
 This will give you time to see if you can heal yourself or not.

-Echinacea, goldenseal, and shiitake Mushrooms are also helpful in some cases.
-Some patients will be adviced to do a daily douche with a mix of one-teaspoon white vinegar, one-teaspoon liquid beta-carotene, and one-quart warm water.
+Echinacea, goldenseal, and shiitake mushrooms are also helpful in some cases.
+Some patients will be advised to do a daily douche with a mix of one-teaspoon white vinegar, one-teaspoon liquid beta-carotene, and one-quart warm water.
 For some patients a herb-vitamin called Beta-Mannan is achieving remarkable results, boasting a 95% cure rate for cervical dysplasia.